 Utah-Based Lenders: Banks, Credit Unions, and CDFIs

-Knowing which institution to approach — and in what order — is the single most important factor in getting favorable terms.
-Here is a working comparison of Utah's primary small business LOC sources.
+Knowing which institution to approach, and in what order, is critical.
+It is the single most important factor in getting favorable terms.

 Utah Lender Comparison: Business Line of Credit